 There are thousands of books on business.
 Here are a few that we think are particularly worthwhile.

 When you need to organize—or revisit—the basic premises of your human-scale business, the Business Model Canvas is an invaluable tool.
-Rather than the linear, text-heavy, spreadsheet-dense approach of business plans, the Business Model Canvas is a single large-format page, read write-to-left, addressing the key elements of your value-creation and value-capturing proposition.
+Rather than the linear, text-heavy, spreadsheet-dense approach of business plans, the Business Model Canvas is a single large-format page, read right-to-left, addressing the key elements of your value-creation and value-capturing proposition.
 In Business Model Generation Osterwalder and Pigneur explain how to unbundle your assumptions about businesses and reconfigure 9 elements of the Business Model Canvas: Customer Segments, Customer Relationships, Channels, Value Proposition, Key Activities, Key Resources, Key Partners, Cost Structure and Revenue Streams.
 Along the way, the authors provide sufficient fundamentals to get you started with a wealth of tools and processes useful individual work as well as group collaboration, including empathy maps, visual thinking, prototyping, and scenarios.
 Refreshing in its clarity, the book provides a straight-speaking approach to innovating through business model design.

 When it comes to raising money, human scale businesses have much in common with tech startups.
 That is, absent unambiguous collateral value and financial track records, both kinds of businesses need to craft clear and compelling stories.
 Easier said than done.
 In "Get Backed," Evan Baehr and Evan Loomis provide templates, real-world examples, and practical advice to improve your business story.
 Although the book focuses on raising venture capital, its lessons are equally relevant to entrepreneurs raising funds through friends and family or crowdfunding platforms.
 (Note Baehr is a co-founder of Able Lending, a marketplace lender that focuses on friends and family-based loans.)
 The book emphasizes application, but it also includes very practical theory such as the brief introduction to social network theory.
 I'm learning much from the book, and you will too.